MarcAlx/TrueTwitter/README.md

 True twitter is a simple project that aims one thing : display the twitter you want

 The goal is to bypass the mecanism of tweet selection in your twitter flux run by twitter.
+Another goal is to prevent Twitter to show you "In case you missed it" and to prevent Twitter from reordering your flux.

 The app works with App-Authenticated credentials.

-/!\ The app may crash sometimes, some test are needed.
+Use Tweetinvi to query Twitter

+Made for Windows via UWP (not tested in Mobile but should work).

+## Known bug

+1. Crashes when there's no internet connection

+2. Crashes when a non existing user is queried.

+3. The app freezes just after update as UWP tries to download all images.

 ## F.A.Q